Delray Beach Open 2025: Reilly Opelka vs Christopher Eubanks preview, head-to-head, prediction, and pick

 Reilly Opelka vs Christopher Eubanks preview

-Reilly Opelka will face compatriot Christopher Eubanks in the first round of the 2025 Delray Beach Open on Monday, February 10.
-Opelka commenced the 2025 season at the Brisbane International.
+Former World No. 17 Reilly Opelka will take on Christopher Eubanks in the first round of the Delray Beach Open.
+After missing the start of the season last year, Opelka returned to the main tour at the Hall Of Fame Open in Newport.

-He registered four consecutive straight-set wins to reach the final.
-However, the American failed to clinch the title as he was forced to retire early in the summit clash due to a back injury.
+He outfoxed the likes of Adrian Mannarino and Mackenzie Mcdonald en route to the semifinals, but couldn't make his mark against Alex Michelsen.
+He also reached the second round of the Citi Open, where he lost to Jordan Thompson in straight sets.

-At the Australian Open, Opelka succumbed to a five-set defeat against Tomas Machac in the second round.
-He bounced back at the Dallas Open, registering impressive wins over Alexander Shevchenko and Cameron Norrie to reach the quarterfinals.
-However, he failed to secure a semifinal spot as he lost to defending champion Tommy Paul, 6-7(3), 2-6.
+The American will enter Delray Beach on the back of a second-round exit in the Australian Open and a quarterfinal finish in the Dallas Open.
+He defeated the likes of Alexander Shevchenko and Cameron Norrie in Dallas but came up shy against Tommy Paul.
+The third seed edged past Opelka in straight sets, 7-6(3), 6-2.

 Reilly Opelka vs Christopher Eubanks head-to-head